30 AMAZING Things To Do in Cape Town

 It had been on my bucket list for a while, and then my friend got me a voucher for my birthday, so there was no way I could chicken out.

-The launch process was a lot less scary than I expected it to be, and I loved the views.
 The flight only lasted for about five minutes but boy oh boy, what a five minutes it was!
+I was on such a high when I landed.

 22. Visit Kirstenbosch Botanical Gardens